t0mer/Xiaomi-Token-Extractor/README.md

 # Xiaomi Token Extractor
 ## Extract your xiaomi devices token

-Xiaomi Token Extractor is a Python & [Flask](https://flask.palletsprojects.com/en/1.1.x/) powerd, easy to use system that hepls us to easely extrat our Xiaomi devices tokens from the cloud in order to easelly integrate them into our smart home (HA, HB etc').
+Xiaomi Token Extractor is a Python & [Flask](https://flask.palletsprojects.com/en/1.1.x/) powered, easy to use system that helps us to easily extract our Xiaomi devices tokens from the cloud in order to easily integrate them into our smart home (HA, HB etc').

 ## Credits
 Thanks to [https://github.com/tzungtzu](https://github.com/tzungtzu/Xiaomi-cloud-tokens-extractor) that did the hard work i was able to create this docker with web interface.